ucc23/ucc/_clusters/dbsb35.md

 UTI_C_lit: 0.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    DBSB 35 is a moderately populated, very dense object of intermediate C3 quality.
+    <b>DBSB 35</b> is a moderately populated, very dense object of intermediate C3 quality.
+It is located at a relatively close distance from the Sun, near the mid-plane.
 It is rarely studied in the literature, with no articles listed in the last 13 years.
 class3: |
     <span style="color: #FFC300; font-weight: bold;">B</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 2.4